Skip to content

 # Restart ADscan if memory leak suspected

-# (exit and restart the TUI)
+# (exit and restart the CLI)

 Error Messages